 When roast is fully cooked and just begins to fall apart, remove to the center of a warmed serving plate and arrange the vegetables around it.
 Keep warm.

-Serve the roast and vegetable with gravy on the side.
+Serve the roast and vegetable with the gravy on the side.
 Sweet and sour German red cabbage is the perfect accompaniment.

 Be careful not to select too lean a roast as it can toughen.
 The recipe is an especially good one to use for inferior cuts as the long simmering time, the vinegar and the spices will result in a very tender and flavorful dish,